Review: “'Surrogates” (2009)

 - Why are all of the luddites, the “dreads,” fat and ugly?
 Wouldn’t these be among the first people to embrace surrogacy?

 - The surrogates have a blanched, creepy look because the film is ultimately anti-surrogacy.
-It’s supposed to make surrogates less appealing to us in the audience, but it doesn’t answer the question of why surrogates are appealing to them in the movie.
+It’s supposed to make surrogates less appealing to us in the audience, but it doesn’t answer the question of why surrogates are appealing within the movie.
 And surely there are kids in this future, ironic hipsters, who would want an old/fat/ugly surrogate?
 Just to thumb their noses at the rest of society?

 - With all the looks in all of the world to choose from, how did surrogate Bruce Willis wind up with that hair?